I even shared a visual of my work day, which some of you freaked out about, but remember this works for me and is one suggestion in myriad of others.

 I’m writing this blog post during my first hour of the day.
-I woke up this morning, at 4:45, with a 106 pound dog staring me in the face.
-After I whispered, “Just half an hour more,” he settled his nose into my neck and we slept until 5:23.
+I woke up this morning, at 5:00, with a 110 pound dog staring me in the face.
+After I whispered, “Just half an hour more,” he settled his nose into my neck and we slept 23 more minutes.

 After feeding and walking him, I turned on my laptop and began to write this blog post.

-It won’t take me the full hour to finish it so I’ll also schedule the tweets about it for the rest of the day, I’ll read and schedule the guest post, I’ll schedule those tweets, and I’ll spend about 30 minutes reading, and commenting, on other’s blogs.
+It won’t take me the full hour to finish it so I’ll also schedule the social media about it for the rest of the day, I’ll read and schedule the guest article that will run here later today, I’ll schedule those social media mention, and I’ll spend a few minutes reading.

 Your First Hour

-But, Gini, I’ll hear some of you say, I don’t own a company or I don’t have that kind of flexibility or I can’t get up that early or I’m not a morning person or about a zillion other excuses.
+I know.
+I know.
+You don’t own a company or you don’t have that kind of flexibility or you can’t get up that early or you’re not a morning person or about a zillion other excuses.

 When I worked at Rhea & Kaiser.
 The receptionist sat at the front desk and “clocked” you in each morning.
 We were to be there by 8:30, but for some reason (even though I lived less than 10 minutes away), I could not, for the life of me, get there before 8:45.